jediasaf/CSIT314SDB/README.md

     collation: utf8_general_ci
 11. After the database has been created navigate into the database
 12. click on import on the top tab
-13. import every csv file into the database
+13. import every csv file except UseDBPlaintext.csv into the database using the following method
-14.
+    a. choose file
+    b. select the file to import
+    c. scroll to the bottom of the file and enable "the first line of the file contains the table column names" undere format-specific options:
+    d. repeat the steps for all the files

+If there is problem starting up mysql server due to port being occupied change the port number to 3307